 DEVELOP YOUR STYLE.

 Your style, no matter what, will appeal to someone out there, but it’s important that you are able adapt and make the little adjustments necessary to meet your clients’ needs, especially if that is where your next paycheck is coming from.
-You’ll develop a consistent style through your work flow in post production.
+You’ll develop a consistent style through your workflow in post-production.
 You may even become known for a certain style and that may be great for you!
 Personally, we try to as versatile as possible.
-We’d like to think that a good photographer can shoot anything, but the truth is, a good photographer knows what he or she is good at.
+We’d like to think that a good photographer can shoot anything, but the truth is, a good photographer knows what he or she is good at, and pursues it.

 FIND YOUR PEOPLE.